 In collaboration with New York University (NYU), the Palmer School of Library and Information Science at Long Island University (LIU) offers a unique 52-credit dual master's degree program that prepares you as a subject specialist/scholar-librarian in academic and research institutions or as an information specialist in a specialized library or information center.
-The program grants an ALA-accredited Master of Science in Library and Information Science from LIU's Palmer School and a Master of Arts (in any of approximately 54 programs except linguistics) from NYU's Graduate School of Arts and Sciences or from select programs in NYU's Steinhardt School of Media, Culture and Communication.
+The program grants an ALA-accredited Master of Science in Library and Information Science from LIU's Palmer School and a Master of Arts (in any of approximately 54 programs except linguistics) from NYU's Graduate School of Arts and Sciences or from two programs within NYU's Steinhardt School: Costume Studies or Media, Culture, and Communication.

 - Students take 13 fewer credits than would be required if they pursued each master's separately.

 - Take Palmer School courses at three LIU campuses.
 All NYU courses are taught at NYU's Washington Square, Manhattan campus.

 - Students select from among NYU GSAS or NYU Steinhardt School’s approved programs (see above) and enroll simultaneously at the LIU Palmer School.

 - Specially designed mentorship program with NYU Libraries' library subject specialists offers professional guidance and experience throughout the duration of the program.